Jaswinder-spec/salary_dataset/README.md

 🚀 How to Use

-Clone this repository:

-Open the Power BI (.pbix) file in Power BI Desktop.

-If using SQL Server, restore the dataset and update Power BI connections.

-Explore interactive visualizations and insights.
+Download the file and open it in sql server In my case I used ssms then look for bad data and remove it Run other queries according to the objective after that run direct query in Power Bi for smooth flow Explore interactive visualizations and insights.

 📌 Next Steps

-Add more dynamic filters (e.g., Salary Ranges, Industry Types)
+Add more dynamic filters

 Improve UI/UX with a refined color scheme